The Masonic Grand Lodge of the Order of Illuminati for Germany

 ‘Comenius zur Wahrheit’ [Comenius of Truth] Craft Lodge in Hohen-Neudorf, presently 15 members; constituted by the Altona Union of Independent Craft Lodges on 14th October 1908.

-‘Wotan zu den drei Welten’ [Wotan of the Three Worlds] Craft Lodge in Bremen, presently 20 members; constituted on 2nd January 1910 as a federated lodge of the ‘Kaiser Friedrich zur Duldsamkeit’ [Kaiser Frederick of Tolerance] Grand Masonic Lodge in Berlin.
+‘Wotan zu den drei Welten’ [Wotan of the Three Worlds] Craft Lodge in Bremen, presently 20 members; constituted on 2nd January 1910 as a federated lodge of the ‘Kaiser Friedrich zur Duldsamkeit’ [Kaiser Friedrich of Tolerance] Grand Masonic Lodge in Berlin.

-‘Concordia zum aufgehenden Licht’ [Concordia of the Rising Light] Craft Lodge in Dusseldorf, presently 30 members; constituted 13th March 1911 as a federated lodge of the ‘Kaiser Friedrich zur Duldsamkeit’ Grand Masonic Lodge in Berlin.
+‘Concordia zum aufgehenden Licht’ [Concordia of the Rising Light] Craft Lodge in Düsseldorf, presently 30 members; constituted 13th March 1911 as a federated lodge of the ‘Kaiser Friedrich zur Duldsamkeit’ Grand Masonic Lodge in Berlin.

 ‘Holtei zu den drei Welten’ [Holtei of the Three Worlds] Craft Lodge in Breslau, constituted in 1912; entered the Union in 1912; approved 1914.

 [1] Comment by Mark Parry-Maddocks: I know that this can also be rendered as ‘On Clandestine German Lodges’, but in that case, why didn’t Eberhardt just use ‘geheim’ or even ‘heimlich’?
-To me “Winkelloge” implies a lodge that might well be “Winklig” or in a “Plätzchen”, which fits in nicely with Theodor.
-Reuss’s dubious activities.
+To me “Winkelloge” implies a lodge that might well be “Winklig” or in a “Plätzchen”, which fits in nicely with Theodor Reuss’s dubious activities.

-Comment by P.R.K.: "Winkelmaurerei" also can be translated as "Fringe-Masonry".
+Comment by P.R.K.: "Winkelmaurerei" also can be translated as "fringe Masonry".

 [2] Comment by Mark Parry-Maddocks: Absolutely no idea what this is.
 Red Cross of Constantine?
 But that’s a “higher Degree”.